All Products

 spark-sql

-2. Execute the following statement to create a Delta Lake table named delta_table:
+2. Create a Delta Lake table named delta_table:

 CREATE TABLE delta_table (id INT) USING delta;